anon-blue/anon.blue/README.txt

-                                                           ings that i have a dr
+                                                                              j
-eam one dat ehery man will have their own ocean        sssssssssssssssssssssssss ssssssssssssssssssssssssssssssssssss............................................
+does all of this get saved?                                ings that i have a dr eam one dat ehery man will have their own ocean        sssssssssssssssssssssssss ssssssssssssssssssssssssssssssssssss............................................
 ............................................ssssxx..............................